 The only thing the 25th Amendment did was take away the ambiguous wording of Article 2, Section 1, Clause 6 of the Constitution.

-Didn't expressly state whether the vice president becomes the president or acting president if a president dies or resigns or is removed from office or otherwise unable to discharge the powers of the presidency.
+It didn't expressly state whether the vice president becomes the president or acting president if a president dies or resigns or is removed from office or otherwise unable to discharge the powers of the presidency.

-Clearly the president was in command, as he always is.
+Clearly, the president was in command, as he always is.

 But what you just heard there, Democrats now pretending that the president's intention to build a border wall is absolutely around the bend bonkers and racist to boot.

-Well, I guess they were all racist and beyond the bend themselves for years, because you'd hardly know it because the same Democrats supported building the border wall as part of the proposed immigration deal under Obama.
+Well, I guess they were all racist and beyond the bend themselves for years because you'd hardly know it because the same Democrats supported building the border wall as part of the proposed immigration deal under Obama.

 That was five years ago.

-The entire Senate Democratic caucus voted to build hundreds of miles of fencing along the U.S. Mexico border.
+The entire Senate Democratic caucus voted to build hundreds of miles of fencing along the U.S.-Mexico border.

 That was 2013.

-Called for the deployment of an additional 700 miles of fencing and technology along the Mexico border.
+The Border Security, Economic Opportunity and Immigration Modernization Act called for the deployment of an additional 700 miles of fencing and technology along the Mexico border, the same area that the Trump border wall would cover.

-And the plan devoted 40 billion over a decade to border enforcement measures that would double the number of border agents.
+And the plan devoted $40 billion over a decade to border enforcement measures that would double the number of border agents.

 On the other side, the bill made a host of visa reforms and offered a path to legal status for some illegal immigrants.